dudelis/K2NE.Projects/QRCodeReader/QRCodeReader/ReadMe.md

 The control hase 1 OnChange event, which can be used to transfer the decoded information to other datafields etc.

+Certainly, because the control does read the QRCode in real time, the photo you make should be of good quality and the QRCode must take the most of its space.

+Tested on PC with files from the internet and also on iPad (Safari), making photos of various QRCodes.

 In general, this is it...